The father of economics, Sir Adam Smith, has rightly said, “No complaint… is more common than that of a scarcity of

 If research and analysis is your cup of tea, then you are meant to be an economist.
-With a credible background of economics and a keen interest in the economic functioning of the market in general, you will be able to understand the producer behaviour and consumer behaviour very effectively.
+With a credible background of economics and a keen interest in the economic functioning of the market in general, you will be able to understand the producer behavior and consumer behavior very effectively.

 Focusing on topics like energy cost, inflation, and interest rates, you will enjoy making economic predictions, designing policies, and advising your clientele through various reports and presentations.

-Adam Smith, Karl Marx, M.G Ranade, Amartya Sen, Manmohan Singh, and many others are few of the most popular economists known to the history of humankind, and your name has the absolute potential to be added to the list.
+Adam Smith, Karl Marx, M.G Ranade, Amartya Sen, Manmohan Singh, and many others are a few of the most popular economists known to the history of humankind, and your name has the absolute potential to be added to the list.

-With the professional and educational background in economics, the career path of an economist is not only the safest bet but also your best one.
+With a professional and educational background in economics, the career path of an economist is not only the safest bet but also your best one.

 2. Personal Financial Advisor

 Average Salary Range: 1.84 Lakhs – 10.00 Lakhs Per annum

 A financial advisor is a personal financial planner whose primary job is to plan investments and manage money in a way that generates the best return for the principal.
-It is essentially a number game and would be challenging as well as rewarding for those who like the number games and have a keen interest in economics and finance.
+It is essentially a number game and would be challenging as well as rewarding for those who like number games and have a keen interest in economics and finance.

-The advisory role essentially involves budgeting, investment, and tax-saving strategies for the clients regularly and to change the strategy by evaluating the market conditions.
-This role also involves being an educator in respect of managing money to every client who would depend solely on your skills and expertise for making their personal financial decisions.
+The advisory role essentially involves budgeting, investment, and tax-saving strategies for the clients regularly and changing the strategy by evaluating the market conditions.
+This role also involves being an educator in respect of managing money for every client who would depend solely on your skills and expertise for making their personal financial decisions.

 Often people think that the role of a financial advisor is all about managing your stock portfolio and executing trades.
 The actual purview of a financial planner spans beyond the investments and covers every aspect of personal finance, right from earnings to investment, and also the insurance and tax saving tools to employ.